space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 - can expand order for mini view of order within this frame

 # Stepping Stone 3: Defining and Using Feature Modules, Template Module
-    - queue
-        - add messages to queue on events
-    - application wide service
-    - application wide and fetching from external source

 # Stepping Stone 4: Asynchronous Data / Concurrent Programming